menuclose

 IG Trading

-I found IG’s primary mobile app, IG Trading, very comprehensive and easy to use in my testing.
-You can easily see your watch list, search investments, and set up an alert.
+I found IG’s primary mobile app, IG Trading, very comprehensive.
+While I found it easy enough to use in my testing, the app could feel complex for new investors.
+You can see your watch list, search investments, and set up an alert.
 You can add money to your account through Apple Pay, if you have an iPhone, or through a debit card or manual bank transfer.

 There are also some chart tools on the app, allowing you to toggle between candlestick and line view, although the ability to compare different stocks or indices on a single charge is lacking.
 I was pleasantly surprised to see that you can also add your own drawings and annotations to your chart, a feature not currently offered by most platforms.